 Confident public speaking.
 Is that something you’ve mastered – or just something you wish you could achieve?

-If you’re nervous about getting up on your hind legs in front of an audience, you’re certainly not alone.
+If you’re nervous about getting up on your hind legs in front of an audience (or a camera), you’re certainly not alone.
 Most people are.
 And even actors with an international reputation can get ‘stage fright’ or first night nerves.

 So what can you do about it?

 We’ve put together five top tips to help you deal with that rush of adrenalin as you step up to the plate.
 And to ensure that when you do, you know what to say, and how to say it.

 Everyone’s telling us that the secret of business success is having ‘the right narrative’.
 But storytelling is more of an art than a science – and also happens to be our speciality here at Mill House Media!

 After all, who better to help you with storytelling than a published author…?